Skip to main content

 Native relational queries

-The following example runs a native SQL query:
+The following example runs a native SQL query with parameterized values:

 async function runNativeQuery(queryParam: string): Promise<any> {